christophercliff/flatmarket/README.md

 ### Building & deploying the static website

-When you're finished with development, generate the static website and upload the files to your preferred web server.
+When you're finished with development, generate a production-ready build of the static website.

 ```sh
 ./node_modules/.bin/flatmarket ./src/flatmarket.json
 ```

+Then upload the files to your preferred web server.

 ### Deploying the proxy server